MetaMask/metamask-docs/services/get-started/infura.md

 ## 3. Send requests

 Use the API key when sending requests.
-The following examples interact with the Ethereum network by sending requests using HTTP.
+The following examples interact with the Ethereum network by sending requests using HTTP:

 :::info